<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Are bots stable?

 Bots' stability is a common concern when it comes to RPA.
-The truth is, that bots are inherently brittle as they mostly rely on a change-prone UI layer.
-Any system upgrade that includes interface changes might require re-coding of all the existing bots.
+The truth is, bots are inherently brittle as they mostly rely on a change-prone UI layer.
+Any system's upgrade that includes interface changes might require re-coding of all the existing bots.
 RPA robots are not as cost-effective as they may seem.
 Not only are the implementation costs usually higher than anticipated but also bots require a significant level of support and maintenance throughout their lifecycle.

 "You're moving data between existing systems, and if those systems don't ever change, all is good in the world.
 But that's not really the case.
 So as systems evolve, things at the back end have to change as well",